Escape Seattle's football frenzy

 Vista 18 Restaurant & Loung

-Dine high above the city at Vista 18, where dinner is paired with breathtaking, panoramic views of Victoria’s skyline and harbour lights.
+Dine high above the city at Vista 18, located at the Chateau Victoria on Burdett Ave, where dinner is paired with breathtaking, panoramic views of Victoria’s skyline and harbour lights.
 The menu celebrates local ingredients, with West Coast-inspired plates and expertly crafted cocktails.
 As the sun sets, this elegant rooftop spot transforms every meal into a stunning experience.

 Local tip: Not ready to call it a night?
 Pop downstairs to Clive’s Classic Lounge and enjoy cocktails in one of the world’s most renowned hotel bars.